Hydrometallurgy and nanoparticle synthesis and dispersion

 Particulate flow and particulate (colloidal) interfacial phenomena (Rheology)

 Water quality and recycle

-Prof Peter Scales is Deputy Dean of the School of Engineering, University of Melbourne and a professor in the Department of Chemical and Biomolecular Engineering.
-He is theme leader for 'water' in the Carlton Connect Initiative, Director of the Australia-China Joint Research Centre on River Basin Management (water resources and water quality) and Director of the Particulate Fluids Processing Centre, a Special Research Centre of the Australian Research Council.
+Prof Peter Scales is Director of Engagement in the School of Engineering, University of Melbourne, a Professor in the Department of Chemical Engineering and Director of the Particulate Fluids Processing Centre.
 His research interests are in the area of slurry flow, molecular adsorption, particle dispersion and manufacture, particle flocculation and separations technologies.
 The application space of his work is to separations and processing in the mining, water, waste water and pharmaceuticals industries where both water recycle and transport of wastes are major issues.
 In addition to his research interests, he is on the editorial board of four journals, is a Fellow of IChemE and Engineers Australia and has won prizes for both his teaching and research.

-Potential students are advised that the research interests of Prof Scales are in the area of the relationship between particle characteristics such as size, shape and surface chemistry and suspension flow properties.
-This has wide application to areas such as nanoparticle manufacture, separations technologies and optimisation of process operations including thickening, filtration and centrifugation.
+Potential students are advised that the research interests of Prof Scales are in the area of the relationship between particle characteristics such as size, shape and surface chemistry and suspension flow properties as well as particle and molecular separation processes.
+This has application in water recycle to potable and separations technologies as well as the optimisation of process operations including thickening, filtration and centrifugation.